MyRaceData/Blocky-Docs/README.md

-# Blocky-Docs
+# openHAB Blocky Documentation
-openHAB centric Blocky documentation project
+This is the first attempt at creating documentation for the Blocky language implementation with in openHAB